-Sports facilities are operating in accordance with national guidelines.
-Please check accessibility and availability ahead of time. www.ucd.ie/sportandfitness
+Sports facilities have reopened on campus but are operating with restrictions.
+Please check availability ahead of time. www.ucd.ie/sportandfitness

 Student Clubs and Societies

 Clubs and societies are a great way to integrate into University life, and clubs and societies are planning both face to face and virtual activities for their members.